alphagov/gsp/docs/docs_scoping.md

 Docker:

 - Write a Docker file for my app
-- Best practice for dockerisng an app
+- Best practice for dockerising an app

 Access & permissions: